MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/manage-resource-records.md

 #### [GUI](#tab/gui)

-Here's how to create an IPv6 AAAA record for `Host34` mapped to the IPv6 address `3ffe::1` for the zone `contoso.com` using DNS Manager.
+Here's how to create an IPv6 host (AAAA) record for `Host34` mapped to the IPv6 address `3ffe::1` for the zone `contoso.com` using DNS Manager.

 1. From the Windows desktop, open the **Start** menu, select **Windows Administrative Tools > DNS**.